cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Interact via the CLI

 If you have created games in an earlier version of the code, you are now in a broken state.
-You cannot even play the old games because they have `.Winner == ""` and this will be caught by the `if storedGame.Winner != rules.NO_PLAYER.Color` test.
+You cannot even play the old games because they have `.Winner == ""` and this will be caught by the `if storedGame.Winner != rules.PieceStrings[rules.NO_PLAYER]` test.
 Start again:

 ```sh
 $ ignite chain serve --reset-once